 Gulp programme BFC

-At Reedley class teachers are responsible for the teaching of PSHE and RSE this is to ensure that the person delivering the sessions has had training to do so and is a familiar adult to the children.
 At times the curriculum content may be supplemented and enhanced by the use of external visitors and providers who are checked by school and have had the relevant safeguarding procedures shared with them.
 At all times there will be a member of school staff present at these deliveries.
 These external visitors have been chosen to benefit the learning of the children and that they suit the needs of the children within school.
 All external providers are evaluated for safeguarding and quality purposes to ensure that they are suitable to enhance the provision available for the pupils.

-LIST PROVIDERS
+These visitors may include:

 Lancashire Police

 Lancashire Fire Service